SedarOlmez94/programming_for_social_sciences/README.md

 ![terminal_image](terminal.png)

 # Step 2)
-Watch how to poacher agent finds the sheep:
+Watch how the poacher agent finds the sheep:
 ![gif_of_agents](execution.gif)